Requirements

 Lactic Acid Bacteria

-- Lactic acid bacteria refers to a large group of beneficial bacteria that have similar properties and all produce lactic acid as an end product of the fermentation process.
+- Lactic acid bacteria refers to a large group of beneficial bacteria with similar properties, and all produce lactic acid as an end product of the fermentation process.

-- They are widespread in nature and are also found in our digestive systems.
+- They are widespread in nature and can also be found in our digestive systems.

 Homolactic fermentation